 “John S. Pillsbury became the state’s 8th governor.
 As Minnesota’s eighth governor, Pillsbury was a practical and compassionate administrator, finally resolving a sensitive railroad bond issue and increasing aid to those ravaged by the grasshopper plague.
 He also encouraged legislators to create the office of public examiner to detect and purge corruption in public office.” *

 Lord, thanks that You have chosen to spread Your gifts out among us so we are aware of our need for each other!
-We receive wisdom from you when we have an open hear and mind to our neighbor!
 Thanks for John S. Pillsbury and the benefits of his governorship.
 It appears that he was skilled in mediation and negotiation.
 Will You forgive the bitter roots that come from even his best negotiations?

-Will You kindly watch between the railroad interests, ( or any major future economic power), and the people and Minnesota?
-Will You forgive us when we expect the only the State to rescue us from nature, and do not see the provision that You have for us as well?
+Will You again kindly watch between the railroad interests, ( or any major future economic power), and the people and Minnesota?
+Will You forgive us when we expect the State to rescue us, and do not see the provision that You have for us?
 Will You sanctify the suffering caused by: the grasshopper plague, the corruption of the government, and the dominance of the railroads?
-Forgive us both our flippant and well-forged assessments as we forgive our assessors!
+Forgive us our flippant and well-forged assessments as we forgive our assessors!